-Dec 31 2018 Dec 31 2017
+Dec 31 2019 Dec 31 2018

-No '000 No '000
+ظ'000 #'000

-CAPMI payables (Note 22(a)) 2,910,039 4,842,608
+CAPMI payables (Note 22(a)) 1,871,027 2,910,039

-ICAP payables (Note 22(b)) 812,428 820,744
+ICAP payables (Note 22(b)) 747,113 812,428

-Power intervention fund (Note 22(c)) 19,029,619 20,267,503
+CBN NEMSF Loan (Note 22(c)) 18,250,980 19,029,619

+MAP payable (Note 22(d)) 116,890 -

-22,752,086 25,930,855
+20,986,010 22,752,086

-- (a) On the 1st of November 2016, the Credited Advance Payment for Metering Implementation ("CAPMI") scheme operated by DisCos in Nigeria was cancelled by the Minister of Power, Work & Housing.
+- (a) On the 1st of November 2016, the Credited Advance Payment for Metering Implementation ("CAPMI") scheme operated by DisCos in Nigeria was cancelled by the Minister of Power, Work and Housing.
 Through various media, customers were assured of the Company's commitment to meter all unmetered customers who had paid as at the date of winding-up of the scheme.
-Amount outstanding is the total refund (energy credit) payable to CAPMI customers as at December 31, 2018. - (b) IBEDC Credited Advance Payments ("ICAP") was a scheme designed by management to replace the ceased CAPMI scheme for customers who are willing to finance their meter and would be refunded within a period of three years through energy credit.
-Also, this scheme has been cancelled by the Minister of Power, Work & Housing. - (c) This is a commercial loan facility sponsored by CBN and NERC to enable repayment of Interim Period revenue shortfall and certain identified legacy debts owed by Nigerian Electricity Supply Industry players and accrued up to the 1st November 2013 handover date.
+Amount outstanding is the total refund (energy credit) payable to CAPMI customers as at December 31, 2019. - (b) IBEDC Credited Advance Payments ("ICAP") was a scheme designed by management to replace the ceased CAPMI scheme for customers who are willing to finance their meter and would be refunded within a period of three years through energy credit.
+Also, this scheme has been cancelled by the Minister of Power, Work and Housing. - (c) This is a commercial loan facility sponsored by CBN and NERC to enable repayment of Interim Period revenue shortfall and certain identified legacy debts owed by Nigerian Electricity Supply Industry players and accrued up to the 1st November 2013 handover date.
 This loan is expected to be recovered from customers over a period of ten (10) years through the electricity retail tariff.
-Amount provided to IBEDC was ₹26.63 billion, out of which a total of ₹5.09 billion has been paid.
-The Principal amount outstanding as at December 31, 2018 is ₹21.54 billion which has been fair valued to ₹19.03 billion as at year end.
+Amount provided to IBEDC was No26.63 billion, out of which a total of No7.56 billion has been paid.
+The Principal amount outstanding as at December 31, 2019 is No19.07 billion which has been fair valued to No18.25 billion as at year end. - (d) MAP are companies licensed by the NERC to procure and install meters for customers of electricity distribution companies under MAP regulation 2018.
+IBEDC had received payment from customers for meters and was yet to supply the meters as at year end.